An overview of our

 Our business model and credit products are designed specifically to suit the needs of our customers who may have difficulty in accessing credit from banks and other mainstream operators.
 The loans we provide can make a genuine difference to their lives when their needs are pressing.
 Responsible lending is at the core of our business model.
 We start by lending small amounts to new customers, and those who repay well can build a positive credit record that will help them gain greater access to financial services in the future.

-We launched a number of new products in European home credit and in response to the changing expectations of consumers looking to manage their finances online, we also began testing a digital mobile wallet product in Finland, which gives customers a transparent, easy and flexible way to pay for everyday purchases.
+We launched a number of new products in European home credit and in response to the changing expectations of consumers looking to manage their finances online, we have also proposed a digital mobile wallet product in Latvia, which gives customers a transparent, easy and flexible way to pay for everyday purchases.

 |Employees||Research, develop and deploy an employee value proposition dedicated to retain, develop and support our people at all levels||